tlourey/tlourey.github.io/pages/linux-commands.md

 > [!IMPORTANT] Sounds too good to be true because it is
 > Has no services or mounts available.
 See [Running scripts at shutdown or reboot via SystemD](linux-tips.md#running-scripts-at-shutdown-or-reboot-via-systemd) for more info and alternatives.

-Amonsgt other things, it runs scripts in `/lib/systemd/system-shutdown/`/`/usr/lib/systemd/system-shutdown/` when shutting donw **but** they get run at the end and won't have any services or mounts.
+amongst other things, it runs scripts in `/lib/systemd/system-shutdown/`/`/usr/lib/systemd/system-shutdown/` when shutting down **but** they get run at the end and won't have any services or mounts.
 See [Running scripts at shutdown or reboot via SystemD](linux-tips.md#running-scripts-at-shutdown-or-reboot-via-systemd) for more info and alternatives.

 See also <https://www.freedesktop.org/software/systemd/man/latest/systemd-soft-reboot.service.html> - not sure how helpful it is